 “What do you mean they’re disputing the charge?
 They signed a contract!”

-Chances are you’ve been in this circumstance before.
+Chances are you’ve run into this circumstance before.
 One of your customers has contacted their bank to dispute a charge.
 It can seem like an invasion on your bank account, causing unneeded work and aggravation on your part to settle the situation.
 Fortunately, there are ways to minimize payment disputes.
-Let’s talk about payment disputes, why we get them, and how to prevent them.
+Let’s talk about payment disputes, why we get them and how to prevent them.

 A chargeback occurs when a cardholder contacts their credit card-issuing bank and asks for a refund on a transaction for a purchase or service made on their card.
 There are a variety of reasons a customer will charge back a payment.
 Here are the most common:

 - The customer doesn’t recognize the charge

 - The customer claims fraudulent charges (stolen card)

 - They are unhappy with the service or purchase